sang-w00/VLM-R1/README.md

   "id": 1,
   "image": ["Clevr_CoGenT_TrainA_R1/data/images/CLEVR_trainA_000001_16885.png", "Clevr_CoGenT_TrainA_R1/data/images/CLEVR_trainA_000001_16886.png"],
   "conversations": [
-    {"from": "human", "value": "<image><image>What number of purple metallic balls in total in the two images?"}, {"from": "gpt", "value": "3"}
+    {"from": "human", "value": "<image><image>What number of purple metallic balls in total within the two images?"}, {"from": "gpt", "value": "3"}
   ]
 }
 ```
+> [!NOTE]

-Note: The image path in the jsonl file should be relative to the image folder specified in `--image_folders`.
+> The image path in the jsonl file should be relative to the image folder specified in `--image_folders`.
 The absolute path of the input image is constructed as `os.path.join(image_folder, data['image'])`.
 For example:
 - If your jsonl has `"image": "folder1/image1.jpg"`
 - And you specify `--image_folders "/path/to/images/"`
 - The full image path will be `/path/to/images/folder1/image1.jpg`